jacopofazzarivasino-crypto/mmm-budget-planner/README.md

   same maths in Python; it is kept for reference and is not maintained in lockstep — the golden test guards the JS side against drift.

-## Deploy a free public link

-Because it is a static site, host it anywhere:

-- **GitHub Pages** — push this folder to a repo and enable Pages on the branch.
-- **Netlify / Vercel / Cloudflare Pages** — drag-and-drop the folder, no config.

-You get a permanent public URL you can drop straight into a post.

 ## Load your own model

 Export `params.json` from the notebook, then in the **Parameters** section upload it, paste